-Ahoy me hearties, Captain Jack Sparrow's back on the high seas once more, and this time he has a new wench for company.
-The feisty Angelica (Cruz) is not only Jack's first mate and rival, but daughter to the villainous Blackbeard (McShane), intent on helping her father find the fountain of youth so that he can outlive a fatal curse.
-Aboard the mighty Queen Anne's Revenge the three set sail, followed closely by a peg-legged Barbossa (Rush, now a privateer for the King's navy), and a Spanish fleet, in a frantic race to get their mitts on the fountain's live-giving waters.
+Ahoy me hearties, Johnny Depp's Captain Jack Sparrow is back in troubled waters for the fourth escapade, and this time he has a swashbuckling new wench in tow.
+The feisty Angelica (Penelope Cruz) is not only Jack's first mate and rival, but daughter to the villainous Blackbeard (Ian McShane), intent on helping her father find the fountain of youth so that he can outlive a fatal curse.
+Aboard the mighty Queen Anne's Revenge the three set sail, followed closely by the scurvy Captain Barbossa (Geoffrey Rush) and a Spanish fleet, in a frantic race to get their mitts on the fountain's live-giving waters.

 The buccaneering fourth instalment opens as Captain Jack hurls himself out of the frying pan and into the fire, escaping a stay at the Tower of London only to find himself amongst a motley crew that answers to none other than the notorious Captain Blackbeard.